 1. Broken Link Building – Using Expired Domains

-This is not as saturated as much as other methods because people usually don’t see it as an opportunity.
+This is not as saturated as much as other methods because people usually don’t see it as an opportunity for broken inbound links.

 For this chapter, I will use Expiredomains, GoDaddy, Flippa, and FreshDrop.